What is Bitcoin and Why is it Popular in India? – Knowledge SeriesSeptember 26, 2017

 Bitcoin is gaining popularity in India mainly because-

-- Privacy Factors, the transaction in Bitcoin can happen without sharing the details of senders and receivers, there is no need of sharing the bank account details, which is required in other transactions.
+The transaction in Bitcoin can happen without sharing the details of senders and receivers, there is no need of sharing the bank account details, which is required in other transactions.
 Bitcoin eliminates the need for using a debit or credit card.

-- Borderless Transactions, Bitcoin is open to all, it does not create borders and anyone, from any corner of the world with access to the internet can get connected to the Bitcoin Network.
+Bitcoin is open to all, it does not create borders and anyone, from any corner of the world with access to the internet can get connected to the Bitcoin Network.

-- Decentralised Transactions, it is a two-way interaction between the sender and the receiver.
+It is a two-way interaction between the sender and the receiver.
 No traders are required, also the online transactions of Bitcoin are majorly free from fraudulent activities, as reverse transactions are not allowed.

-- Minimal Transaction Fees, what you pay for international transfers over Bitcoin is minuscule as compared to other available options.
+What you pay for international transfers over Bitcoin is minuscule as compared to other available options.

-- Fast Transactions, Bitcoin transfers are almost immediate as there is no third party involvement and the Bitcoin network processes the payment.
+Bitcoin transfers are almost immediate as there is no third party involvement and the Bitcoin network processes the payment.

 It is debated that a central authority needs to be created for regulation purposes, Bitcoin currently is enjoying growing popularity not only in India but across the globe.
 And on the onset, it looks like this cryptocurrency is here to stay with more people taking an interest in this form of currency and joining the network.